Moerill/token-mold/README.md

 	- Console errors?
 (F12 or F11 in most browsers)
 5. Workflow to recreate the bug
 6. Helpful videos or screenshots if possible
+7. Either activate notifications, stay active or post your discord handle so i can get back to you for further questions

 ## Licensing